Picea rubens: Habitat

 Red spruce grows at a slow to moderate rate, lives for 250 to 450+ years, and is very shade-tolerant when young.
 It is often found in pure stands or forests mixed with eastern white pine, balsam fir, or black spruce.
-Along with Fraser fir, red spruce is one of two primary tree types in the southern Appalachian spruce-fir forest, a distinct ecosystem found only in the highest elevations of the Southern Appalachian Mountains.
+Along with Fraser fir, red spruce is one of two primary tree types in the southern Appalachian spruce-fir forest, a distinct ecosystem found only in the highest elevations of the southern Appalachian Mountains.
 Its habitat is moist but well-drained sandy loam, often at high altitudes.
 Red spruce can be easily damaged by windthrow and acid rain.

-Notable red spruce forests can be seen at Gaudineer Scenic Area, a virgin red spruce forest located in West Virginia, the Canaan Valley, Roaring Plains West Wilderness, Dolly Sods Wilderness, Spruce Mountain and Spruce Knob all also in West Virginia and all sites of former extensive red spruce forest.
-Some areas of this forest, particularly in Roaring Plains West Wilderness, Dolly Sods Wilderness as well as areas of Spruce Mountain are making a rather substantial recovery.